amadeoas/spring-customerform/readme.md

 # Spring Customer Products Application

-By Amadeo Ascó, April 2016.
+By Amadeo Ascó, May 2016.

 This is an implementation of a simple web app using Java and Spring that allows customers to select products which are available to them, based on their home